Christian views on masturbation: Nineteenth century

+Modern views

+France

-The traditionalist Calvinist pastors of the United Protestant Church of France (EPUdf), believe that masturbation is a sin, stating, "Masturbation...is not one of the prohibitions of God, so it can not be said that the Bible clearly defines masturbation as a sin.
+The traditionalist Calvinist pastors of the United Protestant Church of France (EPUdf)'s Les Attestants group believe that masturbation is a sin, stating, "Masturbation...is not one of the prohibitions of God, so it can not be said that the Bible clearly defines masturbation as a sin.
 However, the Bible unquestionably presents the place of sexual life in the context of a committed and faithful couple (see Matthew 19:12).
 And it exhorts us to have our actions and thoughts meet this ideal.
 The masturbatory practice and the thoughts that may accompany it obviously do not correspond to this ideal, and are in this sense sin.
 Of course, we do not always answer the perfection to which God calls us...but to seek perfection is the call of the Christian, to give glory to God (1 Corinthians 6:20) because this is our vocation as men created in the image of God, and the way of life for today and in the perspective of eternity.
 Masturbation is not the act of an accomplished Christian, called to live the blessing of marriage and to fulfill his partner in this setting (1 Corinthians 7:5)."

+According to the prominent Reformed pastor, Gilles Boucomont, "The Bible... says that sexuality is lived properly as part of a commitment, marriage.
+Outside of this context, sexuality is adultery if one is already married or sexual misconduct if one is not yet married.
+Misconduct and adultery break the unity that God wants for the married man and woman (1 Corinthians 6 and 7, Mark 10:1-12)..."

 In contrast, a more liberal strand of EPUdf thinking is represented by the L'Oratoire du Louvre in Paris.
 According to its website, this parish believes that masturbation is not sinful, providing that the act is not done in a spirit of rebellion against God and providing that it does not become addictive.

+Switzerland

+In the December 2011 edition of a Swiss Protestant magazine, La Vie Protestante, a sexologist, Juliette Buffat, criticises religions which "are the source of many negative ideas and prohibitions concerning this primitive sexual practice [masturbation]" and argues the Bible is silent on the subject and that Roman Catholic priests and Protestant pastors are at fault for interpreting the story of Onan in such a way that it condemns the activity.

-In Switzerland, the liberal Calvinist theologians Michel Cornuz, Carolina Costa and Jean-Charles Bichet have all said that masturbation is not a sin, provided that the use of pornography is not involved.
+The liberal Swiss Calvinist theologians Michel Cornuz, Carolina Costa and Jean-Charles Bichet have all said that masturbation is not a sin, provided that the use of pornography is not involved.

-In a 1991 report on human sexuality, the Presbyterian Church (USA) declared that "churches need to repudiate historically damaging attitudes toward masturbation and replace them with positive affirmations of the role of masturbation in human sexuality."

-The Tenth Presbyterian Church of Philadelphia which is affiliated with the more conservative Presbyterian Church in America argues, in contrast with the PC USA, that masturbation is a sin.
+In contrast, Daniel Guex says that, "Masturbation is always accompanied by other things: thoughts, fantasies, ideas.
+It is the nature of these fantasies that needs to be questioned...
+I would say that it is not masturbation in itself that is sinful, but rather those obsessions that make us go around in circles and lead nowhere.
+If there is a fight to be waged, it would first be against this..."